timching/Sylius/docs/the-book/architecture/contact.md

 # Contact

-The functionality of contacting the shop support/admin is in Sylius is very basic.
+The functionality of contacting the shop support/admin in Sylius is very basic.
 Each **Channel** of your shop may have a `contactEmail` configured on it.
 This will be the email address to support.

 ### Contact form